 1.4 The moving time window (MTW) approach

-The moving time window (MTW) technique aims at finding better analog situations at different hours of the day rather than comparing the predictors at fixed hours.
+The moving time window (MTW) technique aims at finding better analog situations at different hours of the day rather than comparing the predictors at the same fixed hours.
+If the target situation s kept at 0h and 12h UTC for Z500 and Z1000 repectively, candidate situations are not only considered at 0 and 12hUTC, but also at 6 and 18, 12 and 24 , 18 and 30 or 6 hUTC on day J+1, therefore 3 more possibilities with a meteorological archive at 6 h time step.
 Thus, instead of looking for analogs at a 24-hourly time step, they are sought at the time step matching the predictor temporal resolution, which is here 6-hourly (Fig. 2).

 The target situations and their corresponding observed precipitation values do not change, because the prediction is still established on a daily basis, for a fixed period of the target day (6 h UTC to 6 h UTC the next day), as before.
 The difference is that the candidates are 4 times more numerous (even though they are not fully independent).
 No constraint was added in order to restrict the selection of multiple analogs within the same candidate dates.

 In order to assess the benefit of searching analog situations at a sub-daily time step, an appropriate precipitation series is required.
 On the basis of high temporal resolution time series (Sect.
 1.1), 24 h-totals were processed, but at a 6-hourly time step, by means of a moving 24 h-total.
-As sub-daily precipitation time series are available on a shorter period than daily ones, the loss of performance resulting from a reduction of a 47 years archive (1961 to 2008) to 25 years (1982 to 2007) needs to be assessed.
+As sub-daily precipitation time series are available on a shorter period than daily ones, the loss of performance resulting from a reduction of a 47 years archive (1961 to 2008) to 25 years (1982 to 2007) can be expected.
+But the competition between the loss of performance due to a smaller length of archive, with the potentially better analogy between target and MTW candidates needs to be assessed.

 1.5 Reconstruction of a longer precipitation archive

-It would be profitable to be able to apply the MTW to a longer archive (here, 1961 to 2008), rather than being limited to the reduced period corresponding to the sub-daily precipitation data (cf. previous section).
+It would be profitable to be able to apply the MTW to a longer archive (here, 1961 to 2008), rather than being limited to the reduced period where the sub-daily precipitation data are available(cf. previous section).
 Thus, in order to reconstruct a longer archive of moving 24 h-totals, two simple disaggregation approaches of the daily precipitation time series were assessed.

 The first technique was a proportional distribution, where the observed daily precipitations were considered constant during the measuring period (6 h UTC to 6 h UTC the next day).
 It then consisted in allocating proportional parts of the original daily time series into a new moving average of 24 h-totals (Fig. 3).